sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/installation/index.md

     5. `source ~/.zshrc`
     6. `curl https://bootstrap.pypa.io/get-pip.py --output get-pip.py`
     7. `python get-pip.py --user`
-    8. `python -m pip install --user pillow pyssim OpenCV-Python Numpy`
+    8. `python -m pip install --user pillow pyssim OpenCV-Python Numpy scipy`
 7. To be able to throttle the connection without adding a sudo password you need to run:
     `echo "${USER} ALL=(ALL:ALL) NOPASSWD:ALL" | sudo tee "/etc/sudoers.d/sitespeedio"`
 8. If you plan to run the iOS Simulator, you also need to install Xcode.
 Either do it from the App store,  follow [Mac Stadiums guide](https://docs.macstadium.com/docs/install-osx-build-tools) or download directly from [https://developer.apple.com/download/more/](https://developer.apple.com/download/more/).
 Verify that Xcode work by running `xcrun simctl list devices` to list your devices.